 You can explore the well-preserved medieval castle of Harburg and take in the German countryside as you ride the Romantic Road.
 You might head to the Bavarian capital of Munich, a former Nazi stronghold, and take a World War II walking tour.
 Observe the architecture of Nuremberg, a mix of buildings ranging from medieval and modern.
 Or, if you enjoy hiking, the Bavarian Alps provide plenty of paths for you to explore.

 Featuring heavily on our experiences of visiting Bavaria, these selected places are destinations that also prove consistently popular with our travelers.
 Our specialists can help you choose how to include them in your wider trip, based on your preferences.

 Suggested itineraries featuring Bavaria

-This sample itinerary will give you an idea of what is possible when you travel in Bavaria, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Bavaria, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Bavaria

 - Rothenburg Bavaria

 - Titisee 167 miles away